 VidPrevtyn contains polysorbate 20 and polysorbate 80; rarely people with allergy to polyethylene glycol (PEG) may also be allergic to polysorbate 80.
 See the Green Book Chapter 14a: COVID-19 for details on how to manage individuals with a history of allergy.

 The SPC for VidPrevtyn does not indicate presence of egg, gluten, nut, soy or latex.
 It does however, list squalene (a naturally-occurring oil found in humans, plants and animals) as an adjuvant.
 The vaccine is also produced by recombinant DNA technology from a baculovirus expression system in an insect line that is derived from Sf9 cells of the fall armyworm.
 Therefore, this vaccination may not be suitable for people with certain dietary or religious preferences.
-Further information has been requested from the manufacturer (particularly around the source of squalene used as an adjuvant), in the interim contact the manufacturer directly if you require further detail.

 Refer to the following recommended resources for further information.